 Members of MyPsoriasisTeam talk about feeling isolated, embarrassed, and depressed by psoriasis on their hands.
 They also share how it has affected their home, work, and social lives:

-High-potency topical corticosteroids help reduce swelling and redness by inhibiting inflammatory responses in the body.
-They lead to short-term remission in about 20 percent of people with psoriasis on the hands.
+High-potency topical corticosteroids can help reduce swelling and redness by inhibiting inflammatory responses in the body.
+They help lead to short-term remission (disappearance of symptoms) in about 20 percent of people with psoriasis on the hands.

-Phototherapy (light therapy) is often prescribed when palmoplantar psoriasis doesn’t respond to topical treatments.
-Psoralen + UVA (PUVA), a drug combined with ultraviolet A light treatments, may be used more frequently than narrowband UVB because it penetrates more deeply.
+Your doctor may prescribe phototherapy (light therapy) when palmoplantar psoriasis doesn’t respond to topical treatments.
+Psoralen UVA (PUVA), a drug combined with ultraviolet A light treatments, may be used more frequently than narrowband UVB because it penetrates more deeply.

-Cyclosporine, another DMARD, is a first-line drug that has been highly effective in quickly clearing severe hand psoriasis, but it can only be used for a short time due to risk of renal damage.
-The oral vitamin A retinoid Soriatane (Acitretin) thins out thick plaques and dries up pustules for some people.
+Cyclosporine, another DMARD, is a systemic drug that has proved effective in quickly clearing severe hand psoriasis, but it can be used only for a short time due to risk of renal (kidney) damage.
+The oral vitamin A retinoid acitretin (Soriatane or Neotigason) may help thin out thick plaques and dry up pustules for some people.

 Psoriatic hands can be easily irritated or injured, so it’s important to take extreme care with your skin.
 Using moisturizers, being gentle when washing your hands, and avoiding scratches or irritations are important.

 Moisturizers are an essential part of hand psoriasis treatment.
 These over-the-counter lotions, creams, and ointments help soften and remove dead skin cells.
 They can prevent psoriasis from getting worse.
-Apply moisturizers to skin at least once a day, and at night following a warm bath or shower.
+Apply moisturizers to skin at least once a day and at night following a warm bath or shower.

 Members of MyPsoriasisTeam report good results with thick, hydrating creams and petroleum-based products, such as Vaseline, that form a protective seal over the skin’s surface.
 Thinner lotions will not be as emollient (softening and soothing), so look for thicker and greasier moisturizers to treat your hands.

 “I put emollient on my hands, then Vaseline on top, to seal in moisture so they don’t split and crack.
 It seems to be working,” shared one member of MyPsoriasisTeam.